Gulf of Tribugá

-The Gulf of Tribugá (Golfo de Tribugá) is a gulf on the Pacific coast of Colombia.
+The Gulf of Tribugá (Golfo de Tribugá) is a gulf on Colombia's Pacific coast.
 It contains exuberant mangroves.

 The bay is a spawning ground for humpback whales.

 Tourist attractions include diving and watching whales and turtles.

 There are plans to build a major deep-water port at the village of Tribugá in the main river estuary.

 Location

-The Gulf of Tribugá is on the Pacific Coast of Colombia in the Chocó Department.
+The Gulf of Tribugá is on Colombia's Pacific Coast in the Chocó Department.

 It may be reached by sea from the port of Buenaventura or by air to the municipality of Nuquí.

 The Utría National Natural Park is to the north of the gulf.

 Cabo Corrientes is at the southern end.

 The municipality of Nuquí, with a population of 7,000, is in the center of the gulf and has an airport, hospital, high school and commercial infrastructure.

-There is an indigenous community of Emberá people in the basins of the Valle, Nuquí, Jurubidá, Panguí rivers.
+There is an indigenous community of Emberá people in the basins of the Valle, Nuquí, Jurubidá, and Panguí rivers.

 Environment

-The climate is humid tropical forest, with average temperatures of 28 C.
+The climate is a humid tropical forest, with average temperatures of 28 C.

-There is high rainfall, with least rain in January and February.
+There is high rainfall, with the least rain in January and February.

-The Esmeraldes-Pacific Colombia mangroves are found along the coasts of Colombia and Ecuador from the Gulf of Tribugá in the north to Mompiche Bay in the south.
+The Esmeraldes-Pacific Colombia mangroves are found along the coasts of Colombia and Ecuador from the Gulf of Tribugá, north to Mompiche Bay in the south.

-Core samples have shown that in the south of the gulf dominant populations of Rhizophora mangroves have been relatively stable for the last 4,500 years.
+Core samples have shown that in the south of the gulf, dominant populations of Rhizophora mangroves have been relatively stable for the last 4,500 years.

-In recent years abundant Acrostichum aureum have appeared, probably introduced by humans.
+In recent years, abundant Acrostichum aureum have appeared, probably introduced by humans.

-In one area of the northern gulf there have been populations of Pelliciera rhizophorae for about 2,600 years, but in another area the mangroves are from recent colonization.
+In one area of the northern, gulf there have been populations of Pelliciera rhizophorae for about 2,600 years, but in another area, the mangroves are from recent colonization.

 Land animals include bats, marsupials, anteaters, sloths, jaguars, pumas, otters, coatis, bush dogs, snakes, poison frogs and iguanas.

-There are 270 species of birds including harpy eagles and herons.
+There are 270 species of birds, including harpy eagles and herons.

 Tourist attractions

 The gulf has pristine beaches and exuberant mangroves.

-It is suitable for diving, best in March through August.
+It is suitable for diving and is best used from March through August.

 There is a rocky sea bed, small corals, large schools of fish, and great diversity and color.

 Humpback whales use Utría Cove to give birth from August to October.

-From August to November loggerhead sea turtle and hawksbill sea turtle spawn on the San Pichí, Blanca and Guachalito beaches.
+From August to November, loggerhead sea turtles and hawksbill sea turtles spawn on the San Pichí, Blanca and Guachalito beaches.